Coldblood: Fictional character biography

 Eric Savin was a lieutenant colonel in the United States Army serving at Camp Killian.
-He had an investigation but ended up transferred before touching a freshly planted mine which blew him into pieces to which he was dead for 2.3 minutes.
-Cybernetic surgery was performed on him and was successfully resurrected as the cyborg super-soldier "Coldblood-7" as a part of "Project: Ultra-Tech"; the 7 in the name was a mere wordplay on his real name as his surname is pronounced in the same way.
-Coldblood is an amnesiac with an advanced automobile in a obstacle course around Las Vegas while fighting various robots, including a robot of the Hulk.
-Coldblood meets with Gina Dyson, his surgeon who later turns into his love interest.
-Coldblood ultimately used his cyborg-form in battling the various robots of the project designer Mako who he ultimately slew in combat with Gina's help before the two ran away together.
+He had an investigation but ended up transferred before touching a freshly planted mine, which gravely injured him.
+Savin undergoes cybernetic surgery and is resurrected as the cyborg super-soldier Coldblood-7.
+Sustaining amnesia, Coldblood meets Gina Dyson, his surgeon, who he falls in love with.
+Coldblood battles the various robots of the project designer Mako, which he destroys before running away with Gina.

-In later missions, Coldblood was hired by the Roxxon Oil Company and had to get a stolen biochemical weapon back from Dr. Jonathan Cayre's lab.
-Coldblood gained the help of the original Excalibur team and succeeded in his mission.
+In later missions, Coldblood is hired by the Roxxon Oil Company and instructed to retrieve a stolen biochemical weapon from Jonathan Cayre's lab.
+Coldblood gains the help of the original Excalibur team and succeeded in his mission.

-As an urban soldier cyborg, Coldblood operated as a freelance mercenary.
+As an urban soldier cyborg, Coldblood operates as a freelance mercenary.
 He evaded capture by Mechadoom.
-Coldblood hunted down and fought fellow cyborg Deathlok (Michael Collins) in Paris.
-He then joined forces with Deathlok and Siege in defeating Harlan Ryker's cyber-warriors.
-Again later, he worked together with Deathlok, Silver Sable and the Wildpack against the villain group ULTIMATUM.
+Coldblood hunts down and battles fellow cyborg Deathlok (Michael Collins) in Paris.
+He then joins forces with Deathlok and Siege in defeating Harlan Ryker's cyber-warriors.
+Again later, he works together with Deathlok, Silver Sable, and the Wild Pack against the villain group ULTIMATUM.

-Coldblood was seen together with Monica Rambeau, Wonder Man, Darkhawk, Dracula, Terror, Sleepwalker and Deathlok held hostage because of the Stranger.
+Coldblood was seen together with Monica Rambeau, Wonder Man, Darkhawk, Dracula, Terror, Sleepwalker and Deathlok, who are all held hostage by the Beyonder.

-In the 2006-2007 Civil War storyline, Coldblood is one of the many super-heroes against the Superhuman Registration Act and was arrested.
-He is seen being transported to the super-prison 42 built within the Negative Zone but almost immediately suffers a paralyzing, psychotic break apparently due to the sensory warping effects of this new environment and his own anguish.
-After being freed during the resistance's exodus, Coldblood is later seen in the background behind the Anti-Registration heroes led by Captain America just before the final confrontation with the Pro-Registration heroes led by Iron Man.
-Coldblood then participated during the battle between both sides, and was later referred to being missing in action.
+In the 2006-2007 Civil War storyline, Coldblood is arrested after opposing the Superhuman Registration Act.
+He is seen being transported to Negative Zone Prison Alpha and suffers a psychotic break.
+After being freed from prison, Coldblood is seen among the anti-Registration heroes gathered by Captain America.